syncfusion-content/wpf-docs/wpf/Calculate/Getting-Started.md

    {:.prettyprint}

-> Note: Engine is a class that is defined as a "property" in Essential Calculate.
+N> Engine is a class that is defined as a "property" in Essential Calculate.

 Essential Calculate is now deployed in your WPF application.